-The library cataloger works to make the library resources readily accessible to all its patrons by cataloging and classifying new materials and by performing the following activities:
+The library cataloger makes the library materials readily accessible to all patrons by cataloging and classifying them by performing the following activities:

 – Anglo-American Cataloging Rules, 2nd edition, 2002 revision

-C. The physical preparation (bar-coding, call number labeling, safe protection and in-house repair) of items for use by the public.
+C. The physical maintenance of print materials (bar-coding, call number labeling, safe protection, lamination, and in-house repair) of items to be used by the community.

-D. The assignment of locations is predetermined by the physical format of the item:
+D. The assignment of locations predetermined by the physical format of the item:

 - Reserve Shelf – At the circulation desk.